 As I have grown up my understanding of Donna has changed, I feel we have been harsh critics of the girl.
 A girl is all she was after all.
 Aged just 17 when her best friend was murdered and her life thrown into disarray.
 This is where my empathy with her begins.

 Growing up I had the best friend a girl could wish for.
 We were inseparable.
 We had been serendipitously thrown together by our nursery teacher aged 4.
 I was new to the Town and was paired with this girl.
-We remained paired for the whole of our childhoods and teenage years.
+We remained joined at the hip for the whole of our childhoods and teenage years.
 Little did anyone know then just how important our friendship would become.

 Whilst being her namesake I was not much like the beloved Laura Palmer, no I was quiet and nondescript, lanky and awkward, not particular brilliant at anything.
 Then there was Claire – pretty, small and cute with long flowing brunette hair.
 Good at sports, good at all her classes, effortlessly.
 She was bossy, manipulative, confident and loved by all who knew her, (despite no-one really knowing her).
 Remind you of anyone?
 I rode in the flow of Claire’s coattails throughout my childhood, just loving being the friend of Miss Popular, getting to experience hanging out with boys that I was far too shy to talk to without her.
 Remind you of someone else?